 When and where will the hearing be held?

-After you ask for a hearing, the Office of Administrative Hearings will send you a Notice of Hearing.
-If the other party asks for a hearing, you also will be notified.
-The hearing notice will give you the time and place of the hearing and will state what issues will be decided at the hearing.
-You also may receive a pamphlet entitled “Your Employment Department Hearing."
-The pamphlet contains detailed information about the hearing and how to prepare for it.
+After a hearing is requested, the Office of Administrative Hearings will send you a Notice of Hearing.
+The Notice of Hearing will show the date, time and location of the hearing and will state which issues will be decided at the hearing.
+You also may receive a pamphlet entitled “Your Employment Department Hearing: How to Prepare & Present Your Case,” or instructions to download an electronic copy.
 Read the pamphlet carefully and contact the Office of Administrative Hearings if you have questions about it.

-If you will need an interpreter or other accommodations, indicate this in your request for hearing, or notify the Office of Administrative Hearings immediately.
+If you will need an interpreter or other accommodation, indicate this in your request for hearing or notify the Office of Administrative Hearings immediately.
 If needed, an interpreter or other reasonable accommodation will be provided at no cost to you.

 If you cannot attend the hearing on the date scheduled, you may request a postponement by calling the Office of Administrative Hearings.
-A postponement will be granted only for the most serious reasons.
+Be sure to call as soon as you become aware of the need to postpone the hearing.
 If the hearing is not rescheduled and you do not appear, your request for hearing may be dismissed.
-If you were not the one who requested the hearing, it is still important that you attend.
-If you do not participate in the hearing you probably will not get another chance to tell your side of the story, and, if the original administrative decision was in your favor, it may be reversed.
+If you do not participate in the hearing you may not get another chance to tell your side of the story, and, if the original administrative decision was in your favor, it may be reversed.

 Preparation is important because you may not get another chance to present evidence or testify.
 Although further appeals may be available, these appeals are generally based upon the evidence introduced at the hearing and not new information.
-The hearing is your chance to tell your side of the story.
+The hearing is your chance to present your case.

-The first thing to do in preparing for a hearing is to become familiar with the issue to be decided at the hearing.
-The issue is listed on the Notice of Hearing.
-Most hearings deal with one of the following issues:
+The first thing to do in preparing for a hearing is to become familiar with the issues to be decided at the hearing.
+These are listed on the Notice of Hearing.
+Most hearings deal with one or more of the following issues:

-whether the claimant was fired for misconduct; or
+- whether the claimant was discharged for misconduct; or

 What happens at a hearing?

-The ALJ in the case will begin by discussing the issues involved and then will take testimony.
-Each side will have an opportunity to tell his or her side of the story and present witnesses.
-After each witness has told his or her side of the story, the other side will have a chance to ask questions.
+The ALJ in the case will begin by discussing the issues involved and then will take testimony, under oath.
+Each side will have an opportunity to explain his or her case and present witnesses.
+Tell the ALJ at the beginning of the hearing if you have witnesses who you want to testify.
+Each side is given the opportunity to ask questions of all witnesses who testify.
 The ALJ also will ask questions.
 After both sides have presented their case and there is nothing more to add, the judge will end the hearing.